 - In Batman: The Animated Series, season 2 episode 18, "Make 'em Laugh", Joker is discovered to be the one responsible for brainwashing famous comedians into committing crimes when Alfred shows Batman and Robin a video tape of the previous Gotham Comedy Competition.
 When they realize one of the contestants sounds familiar, Batman edits the video to show the Joker's regular eyes on the contestant's face, showing a perfect match.

-- Once when Drake Mallard was flipping through his high school yearbook on Darkwing Duck Goslyn thought the science nerd in his class looked strangely familiar and started drawing on it.
-Drake was initially irate, until she showed him that he'd actually gone to school with Megavolt.
+- Darkwing Duck: In "Clash Reunion", Drake is looking through his high school yearbook, when Gosalyn thinks the science nerd in his class looks strangely familiar and starts drawing on his photo.
+Drake is initially irate, until she shows him that he'd actually gone to school with Megavolt.